ZoinerTejada/azure-data-guide/data-guide/overview.md

 ## Business Intelligence

 Azure offers a rich data and analytics platform so you can build scalable BI and reporting solutions.
-Create rich, interactive reports with Power BI by having it connect to Azure Analysis Services, which uses a highly optimized in-memory engine to provide responses to queries against user-friendly semantic models within a fraction of a second.
-The underlying data is provided by Azure SQL Data Warehouse, acting as a central repository of integrated data from one or more disparate sources.
+Create rich, interactive reports with [Power BI](https://docs.microsoft.com/power-bi/) by having it connect to [Azure Analysis Services](https://azure.microsoft.com/services/analysis-services/), which uses a highly optimized in-memory engine to provide responses to queries against user-friendly semantic models, within a fraction of a second.
+The underlying data is provided by [Azure SQL Data Warehouse](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-overview-what-is), which acts as a central repository of integrated data from one or more disparate sources.

 ![Business Intelligence](./images/implementation-example_business-intelligence.png)